 Don’t let the common misperceptions about nurse-midwives prevent you from learning more about the unique care they can provide women through all stages of life.

-Harvard Vanguard has one of the largest certified nurse-midwifery services in New England, with midwives working in collaboration with obstetricians and practicing at our offices in Chelmsford, Dedham and Norwood (Dedham Medical Associates), Quincy, Wellesley, West Roxbury and our Boston locations in Kenmore Square and Post Office Square.
-Harvard Vanguard nurse-midwives attend births at Brigham and Women's Hospital, Newton-Wellesley Hospital and Lowell General Hospital.
+Atrius Health has one of the largest certified nurse-midwifery services in New England, with midwives working in collaboration with obstetricians and practicing at our offices in Chestnut Hill/West Roxbury, Dedham, Norwood, Quincy, Wellesley, and our Boston locations in Kenmore Square and Post Office Square.
+Atrius Health nurse-midwives attend births at Newton-Wellesley Hospital.